Skip to main content

 Influencing Factors for Installation Costs

-• Chimney height and diameter: Taller or wider chimneys require more material and time.
+• Chimney height and diameter: Taller or wider chimneys eat up more material and take more time.

-• Flue and Connection Needs: The number of flues or required connections can also affect labor intensity.
+• Flue and Connection Needs: More flues or extra connections mean more work.

 Local Cost Variations and Considerations